 Jackson also confirmed that he did not attend the 1986 NFL Scouting Combine in New Orleans.

-Jackson was selected with the first overall pick in the 1986 NFL Draft by the Tampa Bay Buccaneers but turned down their reported five-year, $5 million-offer.
-After sitting out a year, his name went back in for the Draft.
-The Los Angeles Raiders selected him in the seventh round of the 1987 NFL Draft.
-Jackson signed with the Silver and Black in July and played in his first game Nov.
+Jackson was selected with the first overall pick in the 1986 NFL Draft by the Tampa Bay Buccaneers but turned down their reported five-year, $5 million offer.
+After sitting out a year, his name went back in for the draft.
+The Los Angeles Raiders selected him in the seventh round of the 1987 NFL Draft, and he signed with the Silver and Black in July.
+Jackson played in his first game Nov.
 1, 1987.
 He did not undergo any testing or timing prior to the 1987 NFL Draft because he was playing baseball with the Kansas City Royals at that time.

 Until someone produces evidence to the contrary, we can say that Bo Jackson ran the fastest pre-draft 40-yard dash in recorded history with a time of 4.13 at a pro day/regional combine in February of 1986 at the University of Auburn, because ...